 *This is an old recipe from the blog that has been updated to make it even better!

 f there’s anything that’s my quick go-to dinner, it’s a Buddha bowl.

 I usually create them by just finding whatever I have lying around in my fridge and tossing it all together in a big bowl…which is exactly how this recipe came to be!

 This nourishing Buddha bowl with maple roasted chickpeas came together for a quick and easy dinner, with ingredients I had on hand.

-One thing I highly recommend is always keeping some canned goods like chickpeas and beans lying around.
+Pro tip: keep some canned goods like chickpeas and beans lying around.
 You’ll thank yourself when your looking for a nourishing protein source when your low on groceries.

-Maple roasted chickpeas
+Maple roasted chickpeas:

-- 1 can chickpeas
+- 1 can chickpeas (14oz)

-- 2 tsp olive oil
+- 1 tbsp olive oil

 - 1/2 tsp salt